Boundary-driven delayed-feedback control of spatiotemporal dynamics in excitable media

+Successful control of scroll wave instabilities in cardiac tissue has obvious clinical significance and can prevent or even revert tachycardia and fibrillation to normal sinus rhythm \cite{rappel1999spatiotemporal,luther2011low}.
+Yet a standard, minimally invasive technique remains debated.
+Here we demonstrate that introducing boundary layer heterogeneities in a thin computational tissue slab can increase scroll wave stability.
+Specifically, we show that decreasing the coupling strength between cardiac cells or their excitability properties near the slab boundaries can stabilize scroll waves in the bulk against meandering and break-up instabilities, and even terminate wave activity.
+Moreover, we theoretically establish a boundary-driven delayed-feedback mechanism underlying the stabilization.

+The choice behind boundary layer heterogeneities is motivated by the fact that arrhythmias are often treated by ablation during which tissue is locally destroyed by applying heat, cold, or pulsed electric fields.
+However, ablation often leads to incomplete lesions, and only renders tissue non-conductive or non-excitable up to a certain depth \cite{bugge2005comparison,jiang2019feasibility,rogers2020continuous,nakagawa2024effects}, thus creating a significant transmural heterogeneity in which a region with impaired conduction (boundary layer) is sandwiched between conductive (bulk) and non-conductive tissue.
+Ablation lesions are typically asymmetric in the transmural direction, but can also be symmetric (Fig.~\ref{Fig01_observation}A).
+We concentrate on the latter, as the former can be inferred by symmetry arguments (see Supplemental Material (SM) \cite{SupMat}).
+Furthermore, following previous numerical studies \cite{zahid2016feasibility,boyle2019computationally,sakata2024assessing}, we only consider short-term post-ablation effects and neglect possible long-term remodeling and recovery of tissue \cite{AcuteNote}.

-We consider a tissue slab of thickness $\mathcal{H}\ll L$, where $L= 5.08$ cm is the width of the slab, which is oriented in a Cartesian frame with the $z$ axis in the transmural direction.
-Along this transmural direction, the slab is symmetrically divided into a boundary layer of size $l$ and a bulk region of size $h$, i.e., $\mathcal{H}=h+2l$ (see Fig.~\ref{Fig01_observation}A).
-In the boundary region, the coupling strength between cardiac cells is weaker than in the bulk by a factor $\alpha<1$.
-This can be incorporated by multiplying the diffusion term in the usual equation for the spread of the transmembrane voltage, $u$, by $\alpha$.
-In the continuum description of this equation, numerical simulations can be carried out using, e.g., finite difference stencils that take into account nearest neighbors.
-In our study we aim to explore a range of $\alpha$ values without restrictions and, therefore, we will discretize the $z$-direction in slices with a thickness corresponding to the size of a cardiomyocyte: $d_{z} = 25$ $\mu$m \cite{hsieh2006endothelial}.
+We consider an electrically insulated tissue slab of thickness $\mathcal{H}\ll L$, where $L= 5.08$ cm is the width of the slab.
+The slab is divided into a boundary layer of size $l$ and a bulk region of size $h/2$ along the transmural direction $z$ (Fig.~\ref{Fig01_observation}B).
+We model the boundary layer as a region where the coupling strength between cardiac cells is smaller than in the bulk by a factor $\alpha$.
+Modulating the coupling strength, rather than excitability, provides a more model-independent approach.
+Nevertheless, as we detail in the SM \cite{SupMat}, altering excitability properties leads to qualitatively similar results.
+We discretize the $z$-direction in slices with a thickness corresponding to the size of a cardiomyocyte: $d_{z} = 25$ $\mu$m \cite{hsieh2006endothelial}.

 To model the excitable dynamics of cardiac cells, we employ the following semi-discrete equation;